 However, in the Spring 2022 review for endorsement by the consensus-based entity (CBE), the Renal Standing Committee did not pass the measure (National Quality Forum (NQF) #3696) on validity, based on several concerns about the measure specifications and empiric validity data presented.
 As a result, the measure was not recommended for endorsement.
 These concerns included a weak correlation between this measure and a waitlisting measure, as well as risk of hospitalizations, insufficient exclusions (including patients who live alone and patients who elect not to receive home dialysis treatment), and missing comorbidities from the case mix adjustment model.
 The Standing Committee also did not reach consensus on the evidence presented.
-Although the Committee agreed that encouraging the switch to home dialysis was consistent with patient preferences, and that the dialysis center could affect this clinical outcome by offering home dialysis and educating patients about this option, the Committee was concerned that facilities might be penalized for patients that preferred not to assume responsibility for their care at home, or where infrastructure limitations would prohibit home dialysis.
+Although the Committee agreed that encouraging the switch to home dialysis was consistent with patient preferences, and that the dialysis center could affect this clinical outcome by offering home dialysis and educating patients that preferred not to assume responsibility for their care at home, or where infrastructure limitations would prohibit home dialysis.